geertbongers/http-check-go/README.md

 Simple tool for checking http requests by response code or substring

-Originally created as tool for zabbix agent when you need to check some web services
+Originally created as tool for [zabbix agent](http://www.zabbix.com) agent when you need to check some web services

 ### Usage